Students Benefit From Having Teachers Who Look Like Them. Here’s How.

 Studies show that students do, indeed, benefit from teachers who look like them.
 Black students who have even one black teacher by third grade are 13 percent more likely to enroll in college, according to research from Johns Hopkins University and American University.
 These same researchers also found that the positive “role model effect” of having a teacher who looks like you was especially beneficial for low-income young Black men, who are 39 percent less likely to dropout of high school if they had at least one black teacher in elementary school.
 Other research has found that students also benefit from attending schools led by principals of color.

-At the same time, however, although nearly eight in 10 public school students identifies as a person of color, only about one in five teachers do so, according to recent national data on the demographic breakdown of teachers and students.
+At the same time, however, although nearly eight in 10 public school students identify as a person of color, only about one in five teachers do so, according to recent national data on the demographic breakdown of teachers and students.
 (At Teach For America, 49 percent of 2018 Teach For America corps members identify as persons of color.)

 The Power of Having Teachers Who Share Your Identity